Credit Card Crimes are Taken Seriously in Oklahoma

 Penalties For Violations of the Credit Card Act

 In addition, if the illegal act involves the taking of money or property on a recurring basis, credit card offenses may be aggregated so that a felony charge may result.
 For the purpose of establishing recurring credit card fraud, the prosecution may examine all acts of taking to help establish the intent to commit a continuing crime.
-Okla.
-Stat. tit.
-21 1550.33.

-Free Consultation With a Tulsa Criminal Defense Attorney
+Free Consultation with a Tulsa Criminal Defense Attorney

 Credit card crimes are treated harshly in Oklahoma courts.
 There are defenses to these crimes that you should explore with your attorney.
-Lack of intent, mistake, and permission are all possible defenses.
+Lack of intent, a mistake, and permission are all possible defenses.